Equipment:

 10. Punch down and knead on the counter for 2 minutes to incorporate the oil on the dough.
 If you would like to flavor your dough, now is the time to add those ingredients.
 You can add cheese, herbs, or anything you like at this point.

-11. Flatten the dough out into an oval shape with
+11. Flatten the dough out into an oval shape with your hands about 1/2 thick.

-it is rising to prevent it from drying out.
+14. Spray the dough with water while it is rising to prevent it from drying out.
 Let it double in size.

-about 20 minutes.
-Spray the inside of the oven with a water filled spray bottle 3
+*15. Bake at 450 degrees for about 20 minutes.
+Spray the inside of the oven with a water filled spray bottle 3 times throughout baking to achieve a crisp outer crust.

 16. Remove the bread from the oven and let it cool for at least 10 minutes before you try to cut into it.
 The crust will be crispy but as it cools it will soften up.